Overhaul of Carl Thompson Bass

 - bridge pickup alone

-with a 150 K resistor) to prevent the loss of highs experienced when lowering
+- Master volume (250 K), with volume kit (680 pf cap in series with a 150 K resistor) to prevent the loss of highs experienced when lowering the volume.

 Here is a picture of the original bass.
-It is truly a work of
+It is truly a work of art.

 The original EMG active pickups.